-(York, Pa., Aug.
-19, 2022) – The Long Island Ducks defeated the York Revolution 9-2 on Friday night in the opener of a three-game series at PeoplesBank Park.
+(York, Pa., May 10, 2023) – The Long Island Ducks defeated the York Revolution 13-9 in 10 innings on Wednesday night in the middle game of a three-game series at WellSpan Park.

-Long Island returns home on Friday, August 26, to begin a three-game series against the Charleston Dirty Birds.
-Game time is slated for 6:35 p.m., with the Fairfield Properties Ballpark gates opening at 5:35 (5:20 for full season ticket holders).
-It’s Hispanic Heritage Night at the ballpark, presented by Wings of Empowerment.
-The Ducks will be wearing special jerseys, which will be auctioned off throughout the game.
-It’s also a Lemonade Stand at Main & Vine Sampling Day and an Angela’s Pizza Friday!
+Long Island returns home on Tuesday, May 16, for another three-game set with the Revolution.
+Game time is slated for 6:35 p.m., with Fairfield Properties Ballpark gates opening at 5:35 (5:20 for full season ticket holders).
+It’s a Triple Play Tuesday at the ballpark!
+If the Ducks turn a triple play during the game, one lucky fan will win $25,000.
+Simply sign up prior to first pitch at the Ticket Kiosk on the main concourse to be eligible.
 Tickets for the game, and all Ducks games, are available by visiting the Fairfield Properties Ballpark box office, calling (631) 940-TIXX or CLICKING HERE.

 About the Atlantic League of Professional Baseball (ALPB)

-The Atlantic League is the first Partner League of Major League Baseball, a player gateway to the major leagues, and a leader in baseball innovation.
-The ALPB has sent over 1,000 players to MLB organizations while drawing 44 million fans to its family friendly ballparks over its 24-year history.
-For more information, please visit AtlanticLeague.com.
+Celebrating its 25th Anniversary Season in 2023, the Atlantic League is Major League Baseball’s first Professional Partner League, a player gateway to the major leagues, and a leader in baseball innovation.
+ALPB has sent over 1,200 players to MLB organizations while drawing more than 45 million fans to its family-friendly ballparks throughout its 25-year history.
+Please visit AtlanticLeague.com.